pantheon-systems/WordPress/wp-content/plugins/strong-testimonials/readme.txt

 == Changelog ==

+= 2.30.7 - April 23, 2018 =
+* Fix bug in front-end controller script.

+= 2.30.6 - April 17, 2018 =
+* Improve embeds in Masonry layout.
+* Fix `[testimonial_count category]` shortcode in Properties add-on.
+* Update the EDD license updater class.
+* Improve notification email admin UI.
+* Improve notification email message when custom fields are blank.

+= 2.30.5 - April 9, 2018 =
+* Fix bug when email field is not required.
+* Fix display of templates in view editor when theme/add-on templates are present.
+* Fix inconsistent use of filter on default view settings.
+* Improve compatibility with themes and thumbnail column in admin list.
+* Improve compatibility with installation scripts (table creation).
+* Improve check for missing add-on license.
+* Add front-end "Nothing found" message for administrators.
+* Add data attribute 'count' for found_posts to view container for troubleshooting.
+* Add filter on `[testimonial_count]` shortcode defaults.
+* Add ability to capture notification email on localhost.
+* Revive a logger class.
+* Minor admin UI tweaks.

+= 2.30.4 - Mar 20, 2018 =
+* Fix bug in slider in Firefox 59.

+= 2.30.3 - Mar 16, 2018 =
+* Improve slider script compatibility (event propagation).

+= 2.30.2 - Mar 11, 2018 =
+* Fix backwards-compatibility for WordPress versions 4.5 and older.

+= 2.30.1 - Mar 6, 2018 =
+* Fix minor bug in PHP7 compatibility.
+* Improve real-time validation in fields editor.
+* Minor CSS fixes.

 = 2.30.0 - Feb 10, 2018 =
 * Add option for font color in view editor.
 * Add option for a custom CSS class on the image link for lightboxes.